 Lynne Kaufman (2005)

 - Her play, Acid Test: The Many Incarnations Of Ram Dass(which was developed at the Inge Center in November 2010 when she was a playwright-in-residence) opened in October 2012 at The Marsh (Berkley, CA) and was extended twice, running until February 2013.
-It will transfer to The Marsh San Francisco in April.

 - Her play, The Couch(originally produced at The Magic Theatre in 1985, where it won the Glickman Award for best new play) was revived in an all new production in March 2013 at The Tides Theatre in San Francisco, produced by 3girlstheatre.